burubaxair/spectroscopy/README.md

 [AS7265x_plot.py](https://github.com/burubaxair/spectroscopy/blob/master/AS7265x_plot.py) - a python script for plotting light spectra obtained from the Sparkfun's [AS7265x spectrophotometer](https://www.sparkfun.com/products/15050).

+[AS7265x_animate.py](https://github.com/burubaxair/spectroscopy/blob/master/AS7265x_animate.py) - Similar to [AS7265x_plot.py](https://github.com/burubaxair/spectroscopy/blob/master/AS7265x_plot.py) but it reads the input from the serial port, updates the figure in real time, saves the measurements into a log file, and saves the figure when the Space key is pressed.

 ## Details of the AS7265x_plot.py

 `measurements` - the array of measurements from the sensors.
 Copy the measurements (e.g. from the Arduino serial monitor) to this array.